PlaneswalkerTeferi/ECO-395-Project-Somin-Lee-Chenxin-Zhu-Tianyu-Wang/README.md

     expected_value = expected_value[0]
 shap.decision_plot(expected_value, shap_values, X_transformed[:100], feature_names=feature_names)
 ```
+So we decided to calculate the average contribution of multiple runs.

 Ultimately, we used SHAP value and decision plot to display the average value after running 100 times neural network and their contributions to final output.